canonical/ams-operator/README.md

 Also have a look at the official Anbox Cloud website (https://anbox-cloud.io) for more information.

+> NOTE: Anbox Cloud is a paid offering.
+You will need a [Ubuntu Pro](https://ubuntu.com/pro) subscription
+> for this charm to work.
+To achieve this with `juju` another charm can be used to attach the machine to
+> the AMS Operator.
+The [ubuntu-advantage](https://charmhub.io/ubuntu-advantage) acts as a subordinate charm
+> to attach the machine to Pro.

 ## Anbox Management System

 The Anbox Management System, or *ams* is the main piece of software responsible for managing containers,